Clicky

 Tri Delta

 Tri Delta, founded at Boston University in 1888 thru the initiative of Eleanor Dorcas Pond and Sarah Ida Shaw, sought to tackle the need for a sorority that solely focuses on the inner self and character of a woman instead of the outside appearance.
-Also known as Delta Delta Delta, this sorority has been in existence for over 130 years, yet the values it set out from the time it was founded still live on.
+Also known as Delta Delta Delta, this sorority has existed for over 130 years, yet the values it set out from the time it was founded are still alive.

 Tri Delta celebrates women from different circumstances and with different life experiences.
 Members enjoy the beautiful bond they share with their sisters centered on their ideals of friendship, self-sacrifice, and truth.
 These ideals serve as the members’ foundation for a lasting friendship beyond their college years.